Guides

 Regional legislation will play a role in how your project pans out, so always check with your local and state authorities before taking the leap.

-In summary, location can and will determine how much money you need to spend to meet your solar energy requirements; the available space and thus size of your system; the how, where and why your system is placed; and how to begin the process.
+In summary, location can and will determine how much money you need to spend to meet your solar energy requirements.
+The available space and thus size of your system.

-Which leads us to the next bit of advice; that knowledge is the key to solar power.
+Which leads us to the next bit of advice.
+That knowledge is the key to solar power.

 4. Educate Yourself